Zweig-Wong/PanDeath/README.md

 3. **TPM-quantified** and **log2-normalized**
 4. **Robust-scaled** (if your data includes multiple cancers, please apply robust scaling within each cancer type)

-> Example PCD expression matrices for the TCGA cohort, CPTAC cohort, and the pan-ICI cohort (as used in our paper) were provided in the `Data/` folder.
+> Example PCD expression matrices for the TCGA cohort, CPTAC cohort, and the pan-ICI cohort (as used in our paper) are provided in the `Data/` folder.

 > The notebook `1-Infer_PCD_subtype.ipynb` includes helper code for preprocessing if needed.

----

 ## Workflow for predicting PCD Subtypes